-Please Note: A conflict of interest exists whenever an entity that profits from sexualizing children is involved in creating or Several case studies refer to abortion clinics, e.g., "I went to a family planning clinic and was counselled by a nurse who strongly urged me to get married and have the baby.
+Please Note: A conflict of interest exists whenever an entity that profits from sexualizing children is involved in creating or implementing sex education programs.

+Several case studies refer to abortion clinics, such as, "I went to a family planning clinic and was counselled by a nurse who strongly urged me to get married and have the baby.
 Lu agrees with the nurse because he assumes I will eventually want to be a mother, so why not now?
 I'm upset because I feel as if I am being pressured to have a child whom I do not want.
 I have decided to go to a place where I have heard there is a doctor who performs abortions without asking many questions."
 (Vol. 2, pg.
 168)

-Teachers are asked: "How will you reach students who have few links with community institutions?
+Teachers are asked to consider: "How will you reach students who have few links with community institutions?
 What community resources and referrals are they most likely to need?
 (Vol. 2, pg.
 13)

-Note: Af the end of Volume 2, in an eight-page section called "Additional Resources," It's All One refers to the most aggressive abortion and sexual rights and CSE advocacy groups in the world, for example:
+Note: Listed at the end of Volume 2, in an eight-page section called "Additional Resources," It's All One refers to the most aggressive abortion and sexual rights and CSE advocacy groups in the world: